• Skip to primary navigation

 Method

 • Cut the cheese into thick squares.
-Heat up a pan, Place the cheese slices 3 or 4 at a time, drizzle 1 or 2 tsp of oil on top.
+Heat up a pan, Place the cheese slices 3 or 4 at a time, drizzle 1 or 2 teaspoon of oil on top.
 Shallow fry on both sides, in a simmer flame.
 Remove the cheese on to a separate plate.
 Repeat the same with remaining slices.

 • Wash and cut the figs, into roundels.